TheRaytracers/freecad-povray-render/README.md

 **Manual Installation**
 Download the repository from [gitlab.com/usbhub/exporttopovray](https://www.gitlab.com/usbhub/exporttopovray) XXX and unpack the zip in ~/.FreeCAD/Mod.

+**Install POV-Ray**
+In the background, POV-Ray is used to create the images.
+So you have to install POV-Ray too:
+How you can do this on your system is explained in the [POV-Ray Wik](http://wiki.povray.org/content/HowTo:Install_POV)

+**Set the POV-Ray Executable Path**
+After installing POV-Ray, you have to tell the workbench, where you installed POV-Ray.
+To do this, go into the POV-Ray workbench and go to Edit/Preferences/POV-Ray.
+Under "POV-Ray Executable" you can define, where you installed POV-Ray.
+After that, restart FreeCAD and have fun with our workbench :)

 ## Features
 * easy applying of textures
 * easy use of indirect lightning to create realistic images